No one likes the look of rusted metal. So, can you paint over rust to cover it?

-You can paint over rusted metal as long as the rust is only affecting the surface of the metal.
-In this case, you just need to remove the loose rust by sanding and cleaning the metal before applying the paint.
+You can paint over rusted metal if the rust didn’t damage the metal surface.
+In this case, remove the loose rust by sanding, clean the metal, and apply paint.

 However, if the rust has eaten through the metal or created holes and dents in the metal frame, you shouldn’t paint over it because the paint will not stop the rust from spreading.
 In this case, the best thing to do is to either fill the holes in the metal or replace the metal altogether.